MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 In the this step, you'll add entities to your data source.
 In Customer Insights, entities are datasets.
 For example, If you have a database that includes multiple datasets, each of those datasets is an entity (an Orders dataset, a Sales dataset, etc.).

 1. Use the power query window shown below to review and possibly configure the data.
-The entities that the system identified in your selected datasource will appear on the left (shown in red).
+The entities that the system identified in your selected data source will appear on the left (shown in red).

    > [!div class="mx-imgBorder"]
    > ![](media/data-manager-configure-edit-queries.png "Edit queries")